-There is no more classic breakfast then the basic pancake.
-I used to always buy the boxed stuff unit one day many years ago, after promising my kids a pancake breakfast I realized we were out of mix.
+There is no more classic breakfast than the basic pancake.
+I used to always buy the boxed stuff unit one day many years ago, after promising my kids a pancake breakfast I realized we were out of the mix.

 I turned to google in search of an easy homemade pancake recipe where I stumbled upon a recipe that changed the way I cooked pancakes indefinitely.

 The recipe I found is called Pete's Scratch Pancakes and not only does it consistently produce the tastiest pancakes, but it is also SUPER versatile which makes it an absolute go-to.